annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/statusdetails.md

 ---
 title: "statusDetails resource type"
-description: Describes the deprecated statusDetails resource type with its properties and a JSON representation. ms.localizationpriority: medium
+description: Learn about how the statusDetails resource type (deprecated) describes the status of the provisioning event and the associated errors. ms.localizationpriority: medium
 author: "ArvindHarinder1"
 ms.prod: "identity-and-access-reports"